arskom/spyne/README.md

 looking for volunteers to test Python 3.x.

 The aim is to have no requirements besides the standard Python library for the Rpclib core.
-While much ground was covered towards this goal, there's still some work to be done.
+While much progress was made towards this goal, there's still some work to be done.
 So currently, the following is needed if you want to run any Rpclib service at all: